 - How could the benefits/opportunities be further optimised with learning from other health care systems?
 Are there any broader development opportunities related to cancer/related healthcare that could be considered to maximise the opportunity?

-What is not within the scope of this work?
+What was not within the scope of this work?

-This project is about providing independent advice to Velindre but it is not a wholescale independent review of the project.
+This project focused on providing independent advice to Velindre but was not a wholescale independent review of the project.
 The scope of this piece of advice is tightly defined and relates specifically to the clinical management of the planned regionally integrated network model for non-surgical tertiary cancer services and the location of the new Cancer Centre at Northern Meadows.

 The work will be carried out by a small team from the Nuffield Trust and assessed by a panel of clinical experts.
 The Nuffield Trust team will be led by Chief Executive Nigel Edwards and the project work will be delivered by Hilary Wilderspin, with input from Dr Louella Vaughan.